loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 service network restart
 ```

 This next part is easier to do in the web interface.
 In LuCI, go to _Network_, then _Wireless_.
 You can see here that the Beryl has two radios (`radio0` and `radio1`) each with an interface broadcasting a WiFi network called `OpenWrt`.
-You'll need to decide which radio will be the WAN and which will be the LAN, but keep in mind that one is 2.4GHz and one 5GHz.
+You'll need to decide which radio will be the WAN and which will be the LAN, but keep in mind that one is 2.4GHz and one is 5GHz.

 {{< img src="20231121_011.png" alt="openwrt wireless page" >}}